Logo

 What is a 100% mortgage?

-When buying a property, most borrowers need a deposit of at least 10%.
-Some lenders will accept a 5% deposit, particularly if the buyer has a guarantor or is using a scheme such as Deposit Unlock.
-The smaller the deposit, the more risk you pose to a lender, so the eligibility for 95% LTV mortgages will be stricter, and the interest rate is typically higher than for example a 70% LTV mortgage.
+When buying a property, most borrowers need a deposit of at least 10%, although some first-time buyers can put down just a 5% deposit, particularly if the buyer has a guarantor or is using a scheme such as Deposit Unlock.
+Lenders typically view smaller deposits as higher risk, which is why 95% Loan to Value (LTV) mortgages often come with stricter eligibility criteria and higher interest rates compared to mortgages with larger deposits, like a 70% LTV mortgage.

-However, lenders tightened their criteria following the 2007/2008 financial crisis, making 125% mortgages a thing of the past.
-100% mortgages are still available, but normally only if you have a guarantor or family members willing to use their savings or property as a security.
+100% mortgages are still available, but normally only if you have a guarantor or family members willing to use their savings or property as security.

 Skipton’s Track Record Mortgage is a 100% mortgage designed to help eligible renters buy their first home, even if they don’t have a house deposit.